 Modified Helfet test

-Patient sits on the edge of table and knee is flexed to 90 degrees.
+The patient sits on the edge of the table and knee is flexed to 90 degrees.
 The patient is instructed to extend the knee.

 Normally, in flexion the tibial tuberosity can be seen in line with the midline of the patella in full flexion.
 During extension, the tibia rotates and the tibial tubercle moves into line with the lateral border of the patella.